bvn-architecture/FuturesForum/src/_posts/2015-05-28-00-futures-forum.md

 ### Tap to expand cards ###

-Each session and event happens has a card, even breaks and meals.
+Each session and event that happens has a card - even breaks and meals.
 You can tap to expand it and see all the details about that thing!

 ### Tweet automagically ###